The 7 Best Note-Taking Apps to Stay Organized in 2022

 Screenshot: Herby Jasmin/Gotechtor

 Notes from Apple comes pre-installed on every Apple device and works with Siri.
-It’s a solid and the best note-taking app for iPhone and Mac users.
+It’s solid and the best note-taking app for iPhone and Mac users.

 With iOS 11, Notes is not the yellow pad we were used to anymore.
 It has become powerful.
 Now you can add photos and videos to your notes.
 It allows you to add sketches too.